 1 credit for demonstrating compliance with the appropriate criteria for RSP.
 1 1 credit for demonstrating compliance with the appropriate criteria for VOCs.
-The first two items are excluded for buildings 1 EQ 8 INDOOR SOURCES OF AIR POLLUTION that are designed for natural ventilation or 1 1 credit for demonstrating compliance with the appropriate criteria for radon. using de-centralised a/c system.
-1 IEQ 9 IAQ IN CAR PARKS 1 credit for demonstrating compliance with the design requirements specified in ProPECC PN 2/96.
+The first two items are excluded for buildings 1 EQ8 INDOOR SOURCES OF AIR POLLUTION 1 credit for demonstrating compliance with the appropriate criteria for formaldehyde. that are designed for natural ventilation or 1 1 credit for demonstrating compliance with the appropriate criteria for radon. using de-centralised a/c system.
+1 EQ 9 IAQ IN CAR PARKS 1 credit for demonstrating compliance with the design requirements specified in ProPECC PN $2/96$.
 Buildings with no car park.
-1 eq 10 INCREASED VENTILATION 1 credit for demonstrating an outdoor ventilation rate that exceeds ASHRAE Residential and similar buildings without central air conditioning.
-IEQ 11 BACKGROUND VENTILATION 1 credit where it can be demonstrated that adequate ventilation is achieved by Buildings not designed to utilize natural neans.
-EQ 12 LOCALISED VENTILATION 1 credit for the provision of an adequate ventilation system for rooms/areas None. where significant indoor pollution sources are generated.
-EQ 13 VENTILATION IN COMMON 1 credit for demonstrating that all enclosed common areas in a building are provided with adequate ventilation.
+1 EQ 10 INCREASED VENTILATION 1 credit for demonstrating an outdoor ventilation rate that exceeds ASHRAE 62.1:2007 requirements by at least 30%.
+Residential and similar buildings without central air conditioning.
+1 IEQ 11 BACKGROUND VENTILATION 1 credit where it can be demonstrated that adequate ventilation is achieved by natural means.
+Buildings not designed to utilize natural ventilation.
+1 EQ 12 LOCALISED VENTILATION 1 credit for the provision of an adequate ventilation system for rooms/areas where significant indoor pollution sources are generated.
+None.
+1 EQ 13 VENTILATION IN COMMON AREAS 1 credit for demonstrating that all enclosed common areas in a building are provided with adequate ventilation.
 Spaces covered under the section on 1 AREAS 1 BONUS credit where the provision for ventilation is by natural means.
 Localised Ventilation.
-1B IEQ 14 THERMAL COMFORT IN AIR-CONDITIONED 1 credit for sustaining the air temperature at the design value within $\pm 1.5^{\circ}C$ when the air side system is operating at steady state under normal occupied periods.
+1B EQ 14 THERMAL COMFORT IN AIR-CONDITIONED 1 credit for sustaining the air temperature at the design value within ±1.5°C when the air side system is operating at steady state under normal occupied periods.
 Premises where air- conditioning is provided by window units or split 1 PREMISES 1 credit where room air diffusers satisfy the Air Diffusion Performance Index. units.
 1